ultimate271/notes/gibson/neuromancer07.md

 “Jockeys all the same,” she said.
 “No imagination.”

+### Molly compares their knowledge of Wintermute to a pebble in a pond she throws
 They came to a broad rectangular pond where carp nuzzled the stems of some white aquatic flower.
 She kicked a loose pebble in and watched the ripples spread.